KimGroup/XTEC/README.md

 ## Tutorials

-The Jupyter notebook, `XTEC_Tutorial_Notebook.ipynb`, shows XTEC in action.
-This notebook shows how XTEC identifies a charge density wave (CDW) ordering in reciprocal space from temperature series voluminous XRD data collected at Advanced Photon Source on Sr<sub>3</sub>Rh<sub>4</sub>Sn<sub>13</sub>: a a quasi-skutterudite family which shows CDW ordering below a critical temperature.
+There are three Jupyter notebooks, which can be downloaded from this repository to show XTEC in action.
+They show how XTEC identifies a charge density wave (CDW) ordering in reciprocal space from temperature series voluminous XRD data collected at Advanced Photon Source on Sr<sub>3</sub>Rh<sub>4</sub>Sn<sub>13</sub>: a a quasi-skutterudite family which shows CDW ordering below a critical temperature.